archo5/dato-format/README.md

 	- The idea was that e.g. one array type had an uint8 length value and another one had uint32.
 	- This would make a parser more difficult to test by creating more code paths that would be rarely used (which would make them prone to breaking at the exact point when they become useful).
 	- This would also reduce the number of available indices for additional types, although we are unlikely to run out of them soon - except in the case when flagging is used (such as by dedicating some top bits for different encodings).
+- **Having multiple byte array types with different alignment**:
+	- This effectively mostly just makes the parsing harder and does not guarantee the actual alignment (which can be validated manually).
+- **Replacing typed arrays with aligned arrays**:
+	- This would reduce the inspectability of data using this format and even when using a tool to dump the contents of a file, would require, for example, knowing the typical floating point number values/ranges in hex to see which arrays contain floating point values instead of fairly large integers.
+- **Picking one configuration for all users**:
+	- Having reviewed a number of custom-made formats, it was clear that different teams have different preferences and risk tolerances - for example:
+		- Some prefer to use string keys and others are consistently preferring hashes.
+		- Some are fine to set project-wide limitations in the name of performance while others like to keep their options open.